-Sarah Steinkamp Chief of Staff
+Sarah Steinkamp Vice President for Communications and Strategy and Chief of Staff

 Sarah holds a Bachelor of Arts Degree in Sociology from Wells College, a Master of Science Degree in Health Education from Ithaca College, and a Doctorate in Education from Southern Illinois University Carbondale.
 Sarah is joined in Greencastle by her husband Tim.